Therapist Bio

 Regina Kerrigan goes by Gina and is a Licensed Graduate Professional Counselor in the state of Maryland (License #LGP14171) and a National Certified Counselor (NCC #1729316).
 She earned her Master of Science in Counseling from Hood College in Frederick, Md.
 Gina practices under the supervision of Dr. Megan Shaine, LCPC.

-Gina has worked in community mental health and private practice settings.
-She has experience working with clients with a variety of concerns, including anxiety, depression, attachment/developmental trauma, dissociation, relational and betrayal trauma, sexual abuse, obsessive compulsive disorder, attention deficit/hyperactivity disorder, and autism spectrum disorder.
-She is passionate about helping clients find compassion for themselves and make meaning beyond their traumatic experiences and past.
+Gina has worked in both community mental health and private practice settings.
+She has experience working with clients with a variety of concerns, including generalized anxiety, social anxiety, depression, attachment/developmental trauma, dissociation, relational and betrayal trauma, sexual abuse, obsessive compulsive disorder, complicated grief & loss, and autism spectrum.
+Gina is particularly interested in the development of one’s sense of self.
+She is passionate about helping clients find compassion for themselves and make meaning of their pasts.

 Gina approaches treatment through an attachment- and trauma-focused lens.
 She is trained in Eye Movement Desensitization and Reprocessing (EMDR), and she is IFS-Informed (Internal Family Systems Therapy).
+Gina has completed additional EMDR training for its use in the treatment of OCD.
 She additionally pulls from principles of somatic therapy and Acceptance & Commitment Therapy.
 Gina is happy to explain her approach at any time during treatment.